New Staff Welcome

 Welcome Events for New Staff

 We hold approximately 3-4 virtual or in-person events per year.
-The next Staff Welcome Event for New Staff will take place on Monday 6 February 2023, and we plan to host this event in-person.
+The next Staff Welcome Event for New Staff will take place on Friday 2nd June 2023 in the Whitla Hall.

 We are delighted to welcome you to Queen's.